f1shl3gs/prust/README.md

 ## TODO
-- ~~implement default value for map's key and value, which will reduce encoded size and resource usage~~ it hurt the performance a little bit
+- ~~implement default value for map's key and value, which will reduce encoded size and resource usage~~ it hurt the performance a little bit.
+- it seems that access data via `*const u8` is better than `slice[pos]`, more test needed.